Find out more about pre-workout side effects and how to avoid them for a better experience with your energy-boosting supplement.

-Pre-workout supplements are marketed as a way to help you power-up your workout, motivate you and improve endurance levels.
+Pre-workout supplements are marketed as a way to help you power-up your workout, motivate you and improve endurance levels – ultimately, the goal of a pre-workout is to improve your performance.
 All in all, they’re sold as something that will help you get more benefit from your workouts.

 While this may sound good on paper, the pre-workout supplement market is unregulated, so a lot of products aren’t third party tested and companies are not held responsible for the formulas they create.

-While this can be beneficial, as caffeine is proven to energize you and even increase strength during a workout .
+This can be beneficial to your performance in a workout, as caffeine is proven to energize you and even increase strength during a workout .

 However, issues arise when manufacturers begin to compete with each other to offer higher and higher servings of caffeine.
 Needless to say, too much caffeine can be dangerous and lead to a range of unwanted pre-workout side effects.